Loading NuWatt Energy...

 To qualify: Complete a Mass Save energy assessment, have the work performed by a Mass Save participating contractor, and apply through a participating lender.
 Credit requirements are generally more flexible than standard home improvement loans.
 Ask your contractor which lenders they work with.

-The HEAT loan (Home Energy Assessment and Treatment) provides 0% interest financing up to $25,000 for 7 years for qualifying energy improvements, including heat pumps.
-This means a $15,000 heat pump system (after rebates) costs just $179/month with zero interest.
-The HEAT loan can cover the net cost after rebates — so if your system costs $18,000 and you receive a $10,000 rebate, you can finance the remaining $8,000 at 0%.
+The HEAT loan (Home Energy Assessment and Treatment) provides 0% interest financing for qualifying energy improvements, including heat pumps.
+Mass Save public materials describe up to $25,000 toward qualified home improvements, while the current HEAT Loan packet allows up to $50,000 total for heat pump electrification projects.
+The HEAT loan can cover the net cost after rebates — so if your system costs $18,000 and you receive an $8,500 rebate, you can finance the remaining $9,500 at 0%.
 Apply through your Mass Save participating lender after rebate pre-approval.

 Yes, a Mass Save home energy assessment is required before you can apply for heat pump rebates.
 The assessment is FREE and takes 2-3 hours.
 An auditor evaluates your home's insulation, air sealing, and heating systems.
 They may provide free air sealing and insulation during the visit.
 The assessment also identifies any weatherization improvements that should be done before or alongside heat pump installation for optimal performance.
 Schedule at masssave.com or call 866-527-7283.